About us

 Learn more about Metro Board of Directors meetings, and view meetings and agendas here.

-Board Room Rules
+Board Room Rules and Procedures

 • Public comment on agenda items will be taken as each item is considered.